nov-lang/nov/README.md

   sometimes stuff sucks without correct OOP
 - add interfaces? (no)
 - add generics instead of function that accepts a type?
-  - probably make compilation easier
+  - probably make compilation easier?
   - syntax: `add<T>(a: T, b: T) T` instead of `add(T: type, a: T, b: T) T`
-  - infer type from givern arguments -> works almost just like ML like polymorphism
+  - infer type from given arguments? -> works almost just like ML like polymorphism
   - need @typeInfo() builtin?
   - what about ML like polymorphism?
 - autodoc with doc comments `;;;`